Icyviolet23/Sleep-Buddy/README.md

 ## What we learned

-The biggest takeaway from the hackathon is learning a new
+The biggest takeaway from the hackathon is learning a new language to implement Flutter (DART).
+This was definitely a really big takeaway, because flutter is a widely-known and useful app for mobile application development, hence, learning DART was very essential.

-- We learnt a new language!
-- We learnt how to make an app streamlined and well designed!
+After following some tutorials online, we learned how to streamline applications and make well-designed mobile applications.

 - We learnt that everything is a widget in flutter.